 Harry Taylor was born in 1879 in Derby, Derbyshire.
-By 1881 he was living with his grandparents Henry and Sarah Taylor at 55 Park Street, Thame, Oxfordshire.
+By 1881 he was living with his grandparents Henry and Sarah Taylor in Thame and in 1891 they were living at 55 Park Street, Thame, Oxfordshire.

 In his despatch of 2nd April 1901 Lord Roberts says: “To do justice to the excellent work done by the Army Service Corps during the war, and to give lengthy details of the magnitude of the task assigned to this department, are beyond the limits of a paragraph in a despatch.”